GitWitAnish/notes-api/README.md

 ## 👨‍💻 Authors

-- Built with ❤️ by Anish Karki & team
+- Built by Anish Karki

 ---